Grover Furr: Reception

 According to British journalist John O'Sullivan writing for National Review, Furr is "a 'historian' who denies that Stalin committed any crimes at all. [...]
 On reading this, my first reaction was that Grover Furr must be a fictional character or teasing Internet hoax.
 Revisionist historians nostalgic for 'really existing socialism' have long sought to minimize the number of Stalin's victims and the scale of Soviet crimes.
 But the extravagance of Furr's claims — every accusation against Stalin false! — made it hard to take them seriously.
 They amount less to revisionism than to outright denial of historical reality."
+Conservative writer David Horowitz included Furr in his book The Professors: The 101 Most Dangerous Academics in America, stating that Furr uses his university courses to "vent his political passions on his helpless students", citing Furr's denunciation of "Western imperialists" that was published in the Montclair State University student newspaper.